PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 So if `C()` is particularly large and will takes a whole minute to finish, then `B()` will just have to wait until `C()` finishes - this behaviour is called Run-to-Completion.

+With that, we can conclude the first section of exploring asynchronous JavaScript.
+Our hosting environment is the thing that schedules chunks of our code to run at differing moments in time to achieve async; so let's take a quick detour before heading into the nitty gritty concepts that enable us to write asynchronous JavaScript code, and explore the types of work that can be asynchronous.

 # Types of Works [CPU and I/O Bound]
-**WHY WE'RE TALKING ABOUT TYPES OF WORK**

-While the two previous concepts explain how being single-threaded doesn't stop JavaScript from being asynchronous, there is one more that helps clear up why some operations seem to freeze our programs while others don’t.
+While crafting absolute masterpieces through the medium of JavaScript, you may have realised that some asynchronous operations seem to freeze your magnum opus while others don't.

 And that's the difference between CPU and I/O bound tasks.